SolangeUwera/TEAMWORK/README.md

 Babel JS - JavaScript compiler (ES6 to ES5)

-Requirements and Installation steps
+# Requirements and Installation steps

 You need the following to be able to run the application Node a runtime environment for JavaScript

-Postman to test the Api endpoints
+- Postman to test the Api endpoints

-Visual studio code for editing and running the app
+- Visual studio code for editing and running the app

-how to install dependencies
+# How to install dependencies

 - npm install (to install required dependencies)